Piyush-Code13/bizanalytics-platform/README.md

 - Which categories have the most orders?
 - Show average review score by category
 - Which sellers generate the highest revenue?

 ---

-## Known limitations

-- Insight quality depends on Gemini's free-tier rate limits — heavy use can hit a 429 quota error (the app surfaces this as a friendly message rather than crashing)
-- KPI summary cards are computed from the most recent query result only, not a fixed dashboard-wide aggregate
-- A polished dark-theme UI variant and a few additional analytics modules (recommendation engine, standalone insights engine) are in progress — see Roadmap

----

-## Roadmap

-- [ ] Ship the dark-theme dashboard redesign currently sitting unused in the repo
-- [ ] Build out a real recommendation engine (currently a basic top/bottom ranking stub)
-- [ ] Add automated tests for the SQL generation and validation step
-- [ ] Clean up duplicate/legacy dashboard files into a single canonical entry point

----